GSA/site-scanning-engine/docs/deployment.md

 # How to Deploy Site-Scanner

-Site-Scanner uses different deployment techniques dased on where it will be deployed.
+Site-Scanner uses different deployment techniques, depending on where it will be deployed.
 For deployments to the cloud.gov environment, several buildpacks are used (nodejs, apt); for local deployments, Docker (for the application) and Docker-Compose (for required services) are used.